nicm42/100-days-of-code-v2/log4.md

 **Day 8: 31st July 2021**
 Today I did a Flutter tutorial.
 I liked it - I can see how it would be easy to learn, since it's a lot like React.
 Although technically what I learnt was Dart.
 I think.
 I'm not 100% clear on which is which and what does what.

+**Day 9: 1st August 2021**
+I started a Frontend Mentor project.
+I picked a newbie one and than plan is to do it all normally, using CSS logical properties.
+Then do an RTL version and if I've done the CSS right, it will look the same, just backwards.
+I also decided to try out another bundler, and chose Rollup.
+There was some useful posts on dev.to about it, and some Stack Overflow stuff, so although it took a while, I got it doing what I needed to do in the end.